 That verdict should make Rouhani’s job easier.

 Iran does not have rigid party affiliations, making election outcomes notoriously opaque.
 Some candidates were backed by both camps and others stood as independents.

-But of the 68 seats being contested Friday, 36 went to the pro-Rouhani List of Hope coalition and 17 to conservatives with just four constituencies yet to be declared, according to official results.
+But of the 68 seats being contested on Friday, 36 went to the pro-Rouhani List of Hope coalition and 17 to conservatives with only four constituencies yet to be declared, according to official results.

 That would give reformists at least 131 seats in the new 290-member parliament, 15 short of a majority but more than their rivals’ 124 MPs.
 Remaining seats went to independents who could hold the balance of power.